Letter to Applicants

 * Two letters of recommendation (including teachers or supervisors who are familiar with your graduate work, and at least one, with your clinical skill

 are familiar with your graduate work, and at least one, with your

 Please note that, following APPIC website AAPI Online instructions, the psycho-diagnostic report, which is not part of the regular AAPI Online application, must be converted into an electronic document (e.g., via scanning), uploaded to the AAPI Online service, and attached to the application as a 'supplementary material'.

 The second step is interviewing and visiting our Internship Program site.
 Because of the large number of applications, we can only invite a subgroup of applicants for interview.
-We will contact you by December 19 - either to invite you to interview, or to inform you that we are not inviting you for interview.
+We will contact you by November 20 - either to invite you to interview, or to inform you that we are not inviting you for interview.
 Tentative interview dates are December 14 & 15, 2017.